 #1.
 Ice and Salt Experiment

-I think I enjoyed this experiment just as much as Little N (toddler).
-A fascinating experiment as you observe the salt melting craters into the ice, that’s where the colouring seeps through and creates beautiful coloured tunnels!
+I think I enjoyed this fascinating salt and ice experiment just as much as Little N (toddler)!
+As you observe the salt melting craters into the ice, that’s where the colouring seeps through and creates beautiful coloured tunnels.

 #2.
 Colour Mixing on Coffee Filters

-Using primary colours (red, yellow and blue) why not explore the different secondary colours you can create?
+Using primary colours (red, yellow and blue) and coffee filters, why not explore the different secondary colours you can create?
 Kids can see for themselves all the different shades of colours that can be made by mixing 2 (or more) colours together.

 #3.
 Glow in the Dark Activities